If you suffer from Benign Prostatic Hyperplasia (BPH), UroLift may be right for you. The minimally invasive procedure can reduce pain and discomfort.

 The UroLift System is a one-time clinical procedure that may provide immediate relief for patients with BPH symptoms.
 It is a safe alternative to medications and has minimal long-term side effects.
 UroLift is also the only BPH treatment that does not require heating, cutting or removing tissue – all of which can lead to erectile dysfunction.
 UroLift is considered a same-day procedure.
-Your doctor will put you on a local anesthetic for this treatment.
+Some patients feel an immediate sense of relief.

 An Enlarged Prostate

 Benign Prostatic Hyperplasia, or BPH, is a common condition in which the prostate enlarges as men get older.
 Over 40 percent of men in their 50s and over 70% of men in their 60s have BPH.
 WHILE BPH is a benign condition and unrelated to prostate cancer, it can greatly affect a man’s quality of life.

 As the prostate enlarges, it presses on and blocks the urethra, causing bothersome urinary symptoms, such as …

 - Frequent need to urinate both day and night

 - A sense that you cannot completely empty your bladder